-Contingent Fee means a fee calculated on a predetermined basis relating to the outcome or result of a transaction or the result of the work performed.
+Contingent Fee means a fee calculated on a predetermined basis relating to the outcome-or result of a transaction or the result of the work-services performed by the Firm.
 A fee that is established by a Court or other public authority is not a contingent fee.

-Court means any body described as such and all other bodies exercising judicial or quasijudicial functions and includes professional disciplinary tribunals, industrial and administrative tribunals, statutory or parliamentary investigations and inquiries, royal commissions, arbitrations and mediations.
+Court means any body described as such and all other bodies exercising judicial or quasi-judicial functions and includes professional disciplinary tribunals, industrial and administrative tribunals, statutory or parliamentary investigations and inquiries, royal commissions, arbitrations and mediations.